nRF24/CircuitPython_nRF24L01/docs/network_docs/topology.rst

 Translating Logical to Physical
 -------------------------------

-Before translating the Logical address, a single byte is used reptitively as the base case for all bytes of any Physical Address.
+Before translating the Logical address, a single byte is used repetitively as the base case for all bytes of any Physical Address.
 This byte is the `address_prefix` attribute (stored as a mutable `bytearray`) in the `RF24Network` class.
 By default the `address_prefix` has a single byte value of ``b"\xCC"``.